I’m an amateur website builder, and first-time blogger — experimenting here with my own particular idea of a ‘personal blog’

 I hope this will soon become a place to share all my interests — but for now it’s mainly about the development of the site itself

-For the longest time I’ve wanted to design and build my own blog.
+For the longest time I’ve wanted to design and code my own blog.
 A blog that’s simpler, cleaner, and more capable than anything I could find on WordPress.
 With more independence and control than Ghost, or Medium.
 This is the closest I’ve got so far!

 I’ve built my site using two main development tools: a content management system called Kirby, and a new CSS framework called Tailwind.
 Before using these two frameworks I’ve had to learn some basic PHP, and how to use the command line interface.